Assistant Professor of Finance

 My research explores how regional economic outcomes and household finances are affected by the fiscal choices of state and local governments, with particular attention to public debt and taxation.

-My job market paper documents widespread racial and ethnic inequality in local property taxes.
-I use administrative data covering most homes in the US, along with precise geographic detail on taxing units, to show that minority residents face a higher tax burden even when holding policy rates and government services fixed.
+In recent work, I document widespread racial and ethnic inequality in local property taxes.
+Using administrative data covering most homes in the US, along with precise geographic detail on taxing units, my coauthor and I show that minority residents face a higher tax burden even when holding policy rates and government services fixed.